Website-Icon DED9

 4- Array between Array and ArrayList

 It is often difficult for developers to decide whether to use the ArrayList structure for array data types.
-Both have their strengths and weaknesses.
-The choice really depends on the requirements.
+Both have strengths and weaknesses, and the choice depends on the requirements.

 import java.util.ArrayList;